charite/asdpex/README.md

 ./downloadData all data
 cd ..
 ```
-After you have downloaded the data, you will need to index the Genome using samtools (the script will produce a message with the command you need, and if samtools is not in your path adjust the command accordingly).
+After you have downloaded the data, you will need to index the genome using samtools (the script will produce a message with the command you need, and if samtools is not in your path adjust the command accordingly).

 ## Build the executables